 Before a child receives an antibiotic, there must be either a visit or a phone consultation with a physician or other practitioner with the authority to prescribe drugs.
 The practitioner then decides whether to prescribe an antibiotic for the child.
 Both components of this process are potentially important determinants of trends, and differences across groups, in overall antibiotic use.
-Accordingly, Table 2 presents estimates of the proportion of children with an ambulatory visit and also presents estimates of conditional use-the proportion of children with an ambulatory visit, sick visits, and phone consultations are all included in the measure of ambulatory visits, the percentage of children with an ambulatory visit indicates contact with the health care system rather than the intention to seek care for an acute problem.
+Accordingly, Table 2 presents estimates of the proportion of children with an ambulatory visit and also presents estimates of conditional use-the proportion of children with an ambulatory visit who were prescribed an antibiotic.1 Since general checkups, well-child visits, sick visits, and phone consultations are all included in the measure of ambulatory visits, the percentage of children with an ambulatory visit indicates contact with the health care system rather than the intention to seek care for an acute problem.